 Use or disclosure of the following protected health information does not require patient/client consent or authorization.
-In these circumstances, I will consult my Internship Site Supervisor first and then consult my Case Conference Leader and/or the Head of the MACP Internship Program:
+In these circumstances, I will consult my Internship Site Supervisor first and then consult my Internship I and II Faculty and/or the Head of the MACP Internship Program:

-1. Uses and disclosures required by law -like files court-ordered by a judge.

-2. Uses and disclosures about victims of abuse, neglect, or domestic violence-like the duties to warn explained in the Disclosure statement.

-3. Uses and disclosures for health and oversight activities-like correcting records or correcting records already disclosed.

-4. Uses and disclosures for judicial and administrative proceedings-like a case where a client is claiming malpractice or breach of ethics.

-5. Uses and disclosures for law enforcement purposes-like if a client intends to harm someone else.

-6. Uses and disclosures to avert a serious threat to health or safety-like calling Probate Court for a commitment hearing.

-7. Uses and disclosures for Worker's Compensation-like the basic information obtained in therapy/counseling as a result of a Worker's Compensation claim.
+- 1. Uses and disclosures required by law like files court-ordered by a judge. - 2.
+Uses and disclosures about victims of abuse, neglect, or domestic violence like the duties to warn explained in the Disclosure statement. - 3.
+Uses and disclosures for health and oversight activities like correcting records or correcting records already disclosed. - 4.
+Uses and disclosures for judicial and administrative proceedings like a case where a client is claiming malpractice or breach of ethics. - 5.
+Uses and disclosures for law enforcement purposes like if a client intends to harm someone else. - 6.
+Uses and disclosures to avert a serious threat to health or safety like calling Probate Court for a commitment hearing. - 7.
+Uses and disclosures for Worker's Compensation like the basic information obtained in therapy/counseling as a result of a Worker's Compensation claim.

-I acknowledge that I have received and read the HIPAA Patient/Client Rights.
-My signature below confirms that I understand and accept all the information contained in the HIPAA Patient/Client Rights.

-Printed Name of Intern

-Signature of Intern
+acknowledge that I have received a information contained in the HIPAA ture below confirms that I understand and accept all th ıe mormation contained in the AIPAA rutienty Chefit Nights.
+Printed Name of Intern Signature of Intern Date